On this page:

 'Conduct' includes actions and statements, such as:

-If a business creates an overall misleading impression about the price, value or quality of consumer products or services, they are likely to be breaking the law.
+If a business creates an overall misleading impression about the price, value or quality of consumer products or services, it is likely to be breaking the law.

 It is the business’s actions and statements that matter – not their intentions.
 A business can mislead and deceive, without intending to.